 Being the fledgling author that I am I have an obvious interest in words.
 After all I have used over 41,000 of them so far and have the intention of using maybe three times that amount in my final manuscript.
 Because of this I am concious that I use the same words a lot when writing.

 This is highlighted by a comparison with arguably the world's greatest writer - Shakespeare.
 In his complete works, Shakespeare used 31,534 different words!
 (Although he did coin a lot of them himself, which I think is verging on cheating.)
-It is also estimated that he knew over 66,000 words*.
+It is also estimated that he knew over 66,000 words

-I've not got a bad vocabulary when compared to my peers I took this test and knew 463 of the words listed:
+I've not got a bad vocabulary when compared to my peers I took this

 What this highlights in my case is not necessarily an obvious lack of a sufficient vocabulary more a lack of actually being able to use those words in a written document and that takes practice and exercise.